Frequently Asked Questions

 LAFCO also prepares municipal service reviews (“MSRs”), a comprehensive analysis of the municipal services provided in a particular city or special district.

-The Imperial County Board of Supervisors appoints two County Commissioners and one Alternate.
-The City Selection Committee, comprised of representatives from the City Councils, appoints two City Commissioners and one Alternate.
-The Commission appoints the Public Commissioner and one Alternate.
+The Imperial County Board of Supervisors appoints two county Commissioners and one alternate.
+The City Selection Committee, comprised of the city mayors, appoints two city Commissioners and one alternate.
+The Commission appoints the public Commissioner and one alternate.

 LAFCOs are independent public agencies that administer the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
 They are created by the state with local appointees, and each of the 58 counties in the state of California has its own LAFCO.
 Each LAFCO operates independently and has authority only within its corresponding county.
 Although LAFCO may purchase services such as legal counsel or medical insurance from a county, it is not considered a county agency.

-Unless stated otherwise, the meetings are usually held at the City of El Centro Board Chambers, located at 1275 Main Street, El Centro, CA. However, the Commission may hold public hearings at other locations, such as City Council Chambers, Chamber of Commerce Auditoriums, or other public auditoriums that are accessible to the disabled and have adequate sound and recording systems.
+Unless stated otherwise, the meetings are usually held at the City of El Centro board chambers, located at 1275 W. Main Street, El Centro, CA. However, the Commission may hold public hearings at other locations that are accessible to the disabled and have adequate sound and recording systems.
 Any location change will be notified well in advance to ensure public participation.

 The LAFCO office is located at 1122 W. State Street, Suite D in El Centro, CA. The office hours are Monday through Thursday from 8:00 a.m. to 5:00 p.m.
 The office is closed on Fridays.